 - We walked to the observation deck and took panoramic pictures of the whole mountain range

-- We watched the video showing at the Jungfraujoch Panorama where a movie about the mountain is displayed in 360 degrees around you.
+- We watched the video showing at the Jungfraujoch Panorama where a movie about the mountain is projected on the walls around you inside a huge cave.

-- We walked through the Alpine Sensation and Ice Palace with ice sculptures and frozen vistas
+- Then we walked through the Alpine Sensation and Ice Palace with ice sculptures and frozen vistas

 - We went outside on the glacier to throw snowballs at each other